 Imagine multiple utility companies that operate in different parts of the city.
 To give you access everywhere, they form partnerships and connect their networks at certain points.
 This process, called peering, ensures that even if you’re signed up with one ISP, you can still reach buildings served by another ISP.

-Different Tiers and Roles
+ISP Tiers and Roles

 Not all ISPs are the same.
 Some are local providers who focus on getting you connected at home.
 Others are large “Tier 1” ISPs who provide the backbone infrastructure connecting entire regions or countries.
 These top-tier ISPs are like massive highway developers, running huge pipes of bandwidth to ensure that everyone else can build their smaller roads off of them.